yohamta/donburi/README.md

 ### Transform

-The [transofrm package](https://github.com/yohamta/donburi/tree/main/features/transform) provides the `Tranform` Component and helpers.
+The [transform package](https://github.com/yohamta/donburi/tree/main/features/transform) provides the `Tranform` Component and helpers.

 It allows us to handle `position`, `rotation`, `scale` data relative to the parent.